This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Antibiotic Ointment

-- Store at room temperature away from direct sunlight
+- Store properly: Keep ointments at room temperature, away from heat and direct sunlight

 Steroid Injections